iainctduncan/learn-scheme-for-max/part_1.rst

   s4m> "foobar"

 However, when we evaluate a **symbol**, the evaluation process returns that which the symbol *points to*.
-Which of course requires that either this symbol is either *bound* in the language, or that we have by bound it ourselves by defining using the symbol.
+Which of course requires that this symbol is either *bound* in the language, or that we have by bound it ourselves by defining using the symbol.
 The value pointed to could be an atomic data item, in the case of a variable,